tristantao/kaggle_survivor/writeup.md

 ```
 ```
 IF
-In the anove code, we use the operator, if. if (some true/false statement_1) {
+In the above code, we use the operator, if. if (some true/false statement_1) {
   #do this action if it is true
 } else if (some other true/false statement_2) {